Git-Gate/smart-contracts/README.md

 ## How to run this project

+### Initialize the project

 ```console
 foo@bar:~$ git clone https://github.com/Git-Gate/smart-contracts
 foo@bar:~$ cd smart-contracts
 foo@bar:~$ npm i
 ```

+### Set environment variables

 Create the .env file and insert the following variables:

 - ALCHEMY_URL
 - PRIVATE_KEY
 - PRIVATE_KEY2

+The Alchemy HTTP url can be retrieved from your app on https://alchemy.com

+To export private key of you metamask account follow this guide: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key

+### Deploy contracts on Mumbai Testnet network

 To deploy the smart contracts on the local hardhat network run: